Uber Accident Lawyer

 Uber Car Accidents

 One such incident occurred when an Uber driver attempted to make a U-turn in his Chevrolet Cruze.
 The motorist drove into the path of a Mustang that was already in the median lane, and the Mustang struck the driver’s side of the Chevrolet.
 While the driver and passenger in the Mustang suffered minor injuries, the Uber driver sustained life-threatening injuries, and his passenger suffered severe injuries.
 The Uber driver subsequently died from his injuries.

-According to police, in an accident involving a Lamborghini Murcielago and a Prosche 911 convertible, both of which were speeding, the Lamborghini crashed into a Buick Enclave driven by an Uber driver, who was 82 years old.
+According to police, in an accident involving a Lamborghini Murcielago and a Porsche 911 convertible, both of which were speeding, the Lamborghini crashed into a Buick Enclave driven by an Uber driver, who was 82 years old.
 The drivers of the other cars were both over age 60.
 The accident claimed the life of the Uber driver.

 In a bizarre case, an Uber driver was transporting a passenger from Philadelphia to New York, and requested that the passenger take over the wheel so that he could get some sleep.
 However, the Uber driver awoke from his nap to find his passenger speeding.
 The passenger explained that the cops were chasing him.
 Although the Uber driver said that he continually told the passenger to stop the car, the passenger still drove at an excessive rate of speed until he crashed the car into a guard rail.
-Both driver and passenger suffered minor injuries.

 Seek medical attention immediately after an Uber car accident